PSM3: DVD

-PSM3s cover disc was popular with readers because of its reviews.
+PSM3's cover disc was popular with readers because of its reviews.
 Each month, the writers recorded a commentary – much like a director's commentary or a podcast – over footage of recently released games.

 In 2007, PSM3 released a double sided disc.
 One side was the regular DVD and the other side consisted of high definition trailers of new games as well as screenshots and game saves, all of which can be transferred to a personal computer or PlayStation 3.

+Blog

-BlogPSM3 had been running a blog since the middle of 2006.
+PSM3 had been running a blog since the middle of 2006.
 Initially it was run independently, but in early 2007 it became part of the CVG network, along with other Future games magazines, including Xbox World.

 The PlayStation 3 video

 In 2006, through their blog, the PSM3 team released YouTube videos of PlayStation 3 being used in a non-controlled environment.
 The videos gained a vast amount of hits and were some of the most-viewed on YouTube.
 Sony quickly removed the footage but it has since been re-hosted by hundreds of other users.
 The blog was also noteworthy during PS3's Japanese launch; one of the freelance writers, Joel Snape, was in the queue at the Asobits store in Akihabara and blogged live using his laptop.
 He was second in line and was the second person in the world to buy a PS3 commercially.